MicrosoftDocs/azure-devops-docs/docs/report/powerbi/overview.md

 </table>

 **Notes:**
-1. The Analytics Service is in private preview and only available to select customers of Visual Studio Team Services at this time.
+1. The Analytics Service is in close preview at this time.
 2. The data model is created in *Power BI Desktop*.
 Then, it can be published and refreshed in *Power BI Service*.
 3. There is a limit on how long a refresh operation can take before it gets terminated by the system.
 Using the number of work items as a proxy measure for the size of account, an account is considered "large" accounts when it has over 400k work items.